Language Learning

 Learning in another language is a challenge that develops resilience and higher-level thinking in students.
 In a dual language classroom, it’s important to challenge students further by asking them to make connections between themselves, the material they are learning, and the world outside the classroom.
 Make learning relevant to all students by providing opportunities for students to see themselves reflected in their learning, especially through multicultural curricular materials.

-Diverse book collections are among the best tools to create a classroom environment in which all students feel seen, respected, and valued.
+Wide-ranging collections of books are among the best tools to create a classroom environment in which all students feel seen, respected, and valued.
 When students see themselves reflected in lessons and learn about people who look like them or think like them, they also begin to see the world through a global lens and develop an understanding of their place in the world.

-2. Teaching dual language with equity in mind
+2. Teaching dual language with all students in mind

 During program development, school administrators consider how a dual language program structure and model can best serve all student populations.
-Dual language programs are often used as an opportunity to expand learning opportunities for students of color, or to complement traditional existing programs for English Language Learners (ELLs).
+Dual language programs are often used to complement traditional programs for English Language Learners (ELLs).

 In a 2016 study by Heinrichs, it was found that, overall, the structure and practical learning within dual language programs builds 21st-century skills.
 In addition to bilingualism and biliteracy, students also develop critical thinking skills and begin to flex their sociocultural competence muscles.
-Take opportunities to design learning activities that introduce students to concepts of social justice and empower them to think critically about the world around them.
+Take opportunities to design learning activities that introduce students to real-world issues and empower them to think critically about the world around them.

 An example of this is when dual language students at South Elementary in Person County, North Carolina, created a kid-friendly fire safety video in Spanish.
 Students saw a need to make information more accessible to Spanish-speaking children and created a resource to meet that need.

 As educators, we are well qualified to instill confidence in our students, along with the belief that, even from a young age, they can make the world a better place.
-Developing bilingual and biliterate skills in the dual language classroom means that students can communicate with even more people around the world and promote equal opportunities for all people.
-What better way to help students become leaders and make a positive impact on the world?
+Developing bilingual and biliterate skills in the dual language classroom means that students can communicate with even more people around the world.
+What better way to help students become career-ready leaders and make a positive impact on the world?

 Want to find out more about dual language programs and how they can transform schools?
 Visit our Dual Language Mastery Program page now!